DRIVE-Health PhD Programme

 If you are applying for our DRIVE-Health Studentship, please tick “5.
 I am applying for a funding award or scholarship administered by King’s College London” in the funding section, and fill in the Award Scheme Code or Name box with “DRIVE-Health Studentships” inside the Award Scheme Code or Name box.

-The closing date for applications under this scheme is Friday 14th August 2020, 5pm British Summer Time (UTC+1).
-Interviews for shortlisted candidates have been provisionally scheduled for mid-August 2020.
-Successful applicants are expected to take up their studentships in October 2020.
+The closing date for applications under this scheme is Sunday, 6th December 2020, 5pm (GMT).
+Interviews for shortlisted candidates have been provisionally scheduled for mid-December 2020.
+Successful applicant is expected to take up their studentship in February 2021.

 |ID||Project Title||Lead Supervisor||Co-supervisor(s)|